edouardklein/businessclassif/Notebook.md

 Some methods are parametrized, we should find the best value of the parameter.

 Maybe we should reject the supercategory if no subcategory is found by a specific (as in specificity/sensitivity) method.

+I'll write a small utility [Exp8.py](Exp8.py) that will run the specified methods and output the desired file (see the format on outputformat.png).
+Done.

 # Misc Info